At just over 50, I thought I was fairly grown-up. Until my dad had a stroke in 2008.

 After Dad’s stroke, it was right in front of me.
-Not long after the stroke, Parkinson’s began to appear in his limbs.
+Not long after the stroke, Parkinsons symptoms began to appear in his limbs.
 Mom’s hearing began to get worse.
-Then, she needed back surgery.
+She needed back surgery.
 Then, she fell and needed hip surgery.

 My folks moved to an assisted living facility a mile from me.
 That first year, Mom fell and badly broke her shoulder…more surgery.
 Dad developed a brain bleed and needed surgery.
 They were both diagnosed with some dementia.
 Within a span of five years, my parents went from independence to wheelchairs.

-I have lived with a persistent sadness ever since.
+I have lived with persistent sadness ever since.